0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/chain-management.md

 ## Overview

 The chainmanager module is responsible for fetching the PoS protocol parameters.
-These params include addresses of contracts deployed on mainchain (Ethereum) and borchain (Bor), chain ids, mainchain and borchain confirmation blocks.
+These params include addresses of contracts deployed on mainchain (Ethereum) and bor chain (Bor), chain ids, mainchain and bor chain confirmation blocks.

 ```protobuf
 message ChainParams {